Indianapolis Motor Speedway

-Indianapolis Motor Speedway (2.5 miles, Intermediate / Superspeedway, Rectangular) in Speedway, Indiana
+Indianapolis Motor Speedway (2.5 miles, Intermediate / Super Speedway, Rectangular) in Speedway, Indiana

-Since 1994, once raced at the Indianapolis Motor Speedway in the otherwise almost exclusively belongs to IndyCars.
-The track itself is a little unusual NASCAR ratios, because with 2.5 miles Indy is by definition a really Superspeedway.
-However, the Banking 9 ° 12 'not steep enough to reach speeds of over 150mph in the corners.
-While you drive on the two long straights with more than 200mph, but omitted the NASCAR in Indianapolis on the usual "restrictor plates".
+Since 1994, once raced at the Indianapolis Motor Speedway in, the otherwise almost exclusively belongs to the Indy cars.
+The track itself is for NASCAR ratios a little unusual, because 2.5 miles Indy is, by definition, actually a Super Speedway.
+However, the banking 9 ° 12 'not steep enough to reach speeds of over 150mph in the curves.
+While you drive on the two long straights with more than 200mph, but omitted the NASCAR in Indianapolis with the usual "restrictor plates".
 160 rounds is therefore the distance on the 400-mile race.
-In 1996, the tradition, the winner of the race after the legendary "yard of bricks" kisses.
+In 1996, the tradition that the winner of the race the legendary "yard of bricks" kisses.
 Dale Jarrett could even make a "ceremonial" from NASCAR to IndyCar with this action.